Otay Water District Adopts Fiscal Year 2019 Budget and Water and Proposed Sewer Rate Increases

 The Otay Water District’s Board of Directors adopted the fiscal year 2019 budget at its special board meeting on May 21, 2018.
 The approved $132.2 million budget includes $108 million in operating funds and $24.2 million in the capital improvement program (CIP).
 The CIP budget is part of the District’s ongoing commitment to maximize reliable water supplies and expand infrastructure to meet the needs of a growing customer base.
 The fiscal 2019 budget reflects the District’s ongoing efforts to minimize rate increases, proactively maintain the public water and sewer system and provide timely water and sewer system improvements to meet the needs of its service area.

 The proposed fiscal 2019 budget supports changes in rates and charges from the District’s suppliers including the San Diego County Water Authority, the City of San Diego, and San Diego Gas and Electric (SDG&E).
 The adopted budget also supports the District’s CIP budget and strategic objectives.
 The budget presents an overall average water rate increase of 3.2 percent and a proposed sewer revenue increase of 4.6 percent, effective Jan.
 1, 2019.
-Although sewer revenues are increasing by 4.6 percent, the District’s customers will experience a rate decrease of 7.0 percent.

 “The budget and rate setting process supports the District’s mission of providing exceptional water and wastewater services to its customers, and to manage its resources in a transparent and fiscally responsible manner,” says Tim Smith, President of the Board of Directors.
 “The Board works to ensure that we are doing our best to minimize rate increases for our customers.”